tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5a-updates_to_sites.md

   - TomWHartung.com - Starting over from scratch!
     - Replace the WP version of TomWHartung.com with a new, minimal Flask version,
     - New content should be aimed at selling my books and promoting my social networking sites

-# Actual Steps Taken

-Find details for installing underlying software used by more than one site, e.g., installing django and flask, in:

-- `1e-jane-needed_for_all_sites.md`

-Find details for each site in the `2*.md` files in this directory:

-- `2a-artsyvisions.md`
-- `2b-tomhartung.md`
-- `2c-seeourminds.md`
-- `2d-groja.md`
-- `2e-joomoowebsites.md`
-- `2f-tomwhartung.md`